wconrad/ftpd/README.md

 ### Logging

-Ftpd can write to an instance of {Logger} that you provide.
+Ftpd can write to an instance of {http://www.ruby-doc.org/stdlib-2.0.0/libdoc/logger/rdoc/Logger.html Logger} that you provide.
 To log to standard out:

     server.log = Logger.new($stdout)